h0ssimo/h0ssimo.github.io/_posts/tutorial/2019-01-06-how-to-create-roughness-glossiness-map-for-our-character.md

 ![](/images/03_fill_color.jpg)

-First, we’re gonna create the Cavity Map.
-For that, click on Mask By Cavity in Masking menu.
-Then, Ctrl+Click on an empty space to invert the mask.
+First, we’re gonna create the _Cavity Map_.
+For that, click on _Mask By Cavity_ in _Masking_ menu.
+Then, _Ctrl+Click_ on an empty space to invert the mask.

 ![](/images/04_mask_by_cavity.jpg)

 You should have something that looks like the image below.
-If you don’t get a similar result (though it really depends on your model), try to play with the Cavity Map settings.
-Most important one of them being the Cavity Profile.
+If you don’t get a similar result (though it really depends on your model), try to play with the _Cavity Map_ settings.
+Most important one of them being the _Cavity Profile_.
 And then try again.

 ![](/images/05_head_masked.jpg)

 Now, all we need to do, is to fill the selected area in black.

-This is how the Cavity Map should look like.
+This is how the _Cavity Map_ should look like.
 Later, other than what we do with it here, it will have an important role to play when it comes to rendering, whether real-time, or pre-processed.

 ![](/images/06_cavity_map.jpg)

 Now, it’s time to create it.
-But before that, remember that you should already have your final UV Layout.
-Also, in ZBrush, check you UV Map resolution and make it the size that you want.
+But before that, remember that you should already have your final _UV Layout_.
+Also, in _ZBrush_, check you _UV Map_ resolution and make it the size that you want.
 I usually go for the maximum 8K.

 OK, everything’s set.
-Click on New From Polypaint under the Texture Map sub-menu.
+Click on _New From Polypaint_ under the _Texture Map_ sub-menu.

 ![](/images/07_creating_texture.jpg)